CrispyNuggetD/42_Singapore_SUTD/Core Curriculum/Projects/1_libft/README.md

 - Peer-shared web-articles.
 - Of course needless to say, my peers also were great help in providing invaluable "irl" advice you can't find online :)

+## Differences between glibc and BSD libc

+We were challenged to be curious to explore the differences between glibc and BSD libc.
+Summary:

+1. glibc (GNU C Library) is the dominant libc on most Linux distros.

+2. BSD libc (FreeBSD / OpenBSD / NetBSD each ship their own libc as part of the OS “base system”).

+Hence:

+- glibc (GNU C Library)

+1. Lots of ABIs (Application binary interface, which is the: Interface to software defined in terms of in-process, machine code access)

+2. Lots of legacy software

+3. Lots of extensions, and

+4. Strong backward compatibility expectations.

+The GNU manual frames it as ISO C + POSIX (and more) for GNU/Linux systems.

+Then:

+- BSD libc

+1. Tends to be tightly integrated with that OS’s kernel + userland conventions, and

+2. Often includes BSD APIs by default (because the OS owns the whole stack).

+*Cool beans.*

 ## Usage of A.I.

 - Other than Google search's own generative A.I. responses (mostly for VIM commands like :set nonu)